replaceitem/carpet-discarpet/docs/pages/functions/values/user-from-id.md

 ### `dc_user_from_id(id)`

-Gets a user from the specified ID.
+Gets the user from the specified ID.

 {% include 'blocking-function.md' %}